zs-barnes/sicp-exercises/chapter1.md

 $$ = 1 + \frac{-1 + \sqrt{5}}{2}$$
 $$ = \frac{1 + \sqrt{5}}{2}$$

-Here is the computation of $\phi$ with fixed-point, and a starting guess of 1:
+Computation of $\phi$ with fixed-point, and a starting guess of 1:
 ```
 1 ]=> (fixed-point (lambda (x) (+ 1 (/ 1 x))) 1.0))